EVerest/everest-core/modules/API/evse_manager_consumer_API/docs/index.rst

 =============

 This API module additionally provides a ``SessionInfo`` class to represent information about EVSE sessions.
-The data for ``SessionInfo`` is not simply forwared from the internal EVerest representation.
+The data for ``SessionInfo`` is not simply forwarded from the internal EVerest representation.
 The internal represenation is processed and converted to the external API representation.